marcobesier/rareskills-solidity-w02-05/README.md

-# EnumerableNFT
+# Enumerable NFTs

+This repository contains two contracts that implement an enumerable NFT collection.

+1. `EnumerableNFT.sol`
+2. `EnumerableNFTPrime.sol`

-This contract implements a simple NFT collection with 20 items.
-The NFTs point to the first 20 gaming cards of the [Dark Mythos ShimmerSea Gaming Card Collection](https://explorer.evm.shimmer.network/token/0x8B3c2664bB73BD57133418E872Fd0f7DAaE8792c).
+Both contracts implement a simple NFT collection with 100 items.
+The NFTs point to the first 100 gaming cards of the [Dark Mythos ShimmerSea Gaming Card Collection](https://explorer.evm.shimmer.network/token/0x8B3c2664bB73BD57133418E872Fd0f7DAaE8792c).
 The cards and their metadata are stored on IPFS.
+The only difference between the two contracts is that `EnumerableNFTPrime.sol` contains an additional function which accepts an address and returns how many NFTs are owned by that address which have tokenIDs that are prime numbers.

 ## Setup